 |Passing, 60-100%||Passing, 35-70%+|

-Your Program Manager will alert you via email when it is time to book your flight.
+Your Program Advisor will alert you via email when it is time to book your flight.
 You are responsible for arranging and purchasing your own flight.
 To get yourself there on time, you’ll have many travel aspects to consider, including obtaining your Visa (if applicable).

 It’s important to think about all the expenses you are likely to incur while abroad so you and your family can plan ahead.
 Your program Fees section explains what your program fee does and does not cover, and will provide you with an overall estimate of expected expenses.
 For example, your airfare to Britain is not included in your program fee.
 It is important to note that the "Estimate of Additional Expenses" information is provided for planning purposes only, and may vary according to your own personal spending habits.